PlumpMath/pylz/README.md

 - Blocks refer to their known-prefix with absolute addressing.
 - The first block has no bytes to reference a prefix.
 - The last block won't have a new-byte if the encoder didn't reach unique data.
 - No error correction is performed.
-Incorrect data results in a crash.
+Decoding corrupt data results in a crash.

 Enjoy!